AMBIENCE OF THE RETREAT

 Q: Which practices are mandatory for everyone?

-A: The only shared, binding practices are:
+A: The only shared, agreed-upon practices are:

-• The meal rhythm
+the meal rhythm

-• The digital detox
+the digital detox

 Q: How is the digital detox implemented?